Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • occupational hazards (for example, working with dust, gases, etc.).

-Treatment will never give the proper result if there are situations predisposing to obstructive syndrome in the patient's life.
-It is also necessary to cure concomitant diseases or achieve their stable remission.
+Treatment will never give the desired result if there are situations in the patient’s life that predispose to obstructive syndrome.
+Concomitant diseases should also be cured or their stable remission achieved.

 Predisposing factors

-If there are factors in a person’s life that can cause bronchial obstruction syndrome, a person must definitely eliminate them.
+If there are factors in a person’s life that can cause bronchial obstruction syndrome, the person must eliminate them.
 This is especially true for patients who already have other pulmonary diseases or are genetically predisposed to them.
-Also, predisposing factors should be paid attention to when pulmonary spasm has already been observed previously.
+Also, attention should be paid to predisposing factors in cases where pulmonary spasm has already been observed previously.

 What indirectly affects the development of broncho-obstructive syndrome:

 1. Smoking.
-Smoke entering the lungs provokes them to secrete large quantity viscous secretion to get rid of foreign particles.
-Besides, myself smoke is the strongest allergen that can cause tissue swelling.
+Smoke entering the lungs causes them to secrete more viscous secretion to get rid of foreign particles.
+Besides myself smoke is a strong allergen that can cause tissue swelling.

 2. Alcohol abuse.
-Regular ingestion ethyl alcohol significantly undermines the immune system.
+Regular entry into the body ethyl alcohol significantly undermines the immune system.
 Due to this, the body cannot fully resist the infections that enter it.
-A person begins to get sick more often with respiratory diseases, which later cause bronchospasm.
+A person begins to suffer from respiratory diseases more often, which subsequently cause bronchospasm.

 3. Polluted air, unsuitable living and working conditions.
-If a patient has to regularly deal with dust, mold or exhaust gases, this will definitely affect the health of his respiratory system.
+If a patient has to regularly deal with dust, mold or exhaust fumes, this will definitely affect the health of his respiratory system.

 4. Childhood.
-In this case, the syndrome is explained by the immaturity of the respiratory organs and weak immunity.
-In many ways, the appearance of bronchial obstruction in a baby is affected by the mother's non-compliance with all recommendations during pregnancy.
+In this case, the syndrome is explained by the immaturity of the respiratory system and weak immunity.
+In many ways, the appearance of bronchial obstruction in a baby is influenced by the mother’s failure to comply with all recommendations during pregnancy.

-When a patient has a history of chronic disease and several predisposing factors, it is only a matter of time before lung problems appear.
+When a patient has a history of chronic diseases and several predisposing factors are present, it is only a matter of time before lung problems appear.

 Symptoms of the disease

-Bronchial obstruction is characterized by the severity of the clinic and symptoms.
+Bronchial obstruction differs in the severity of the clinical picture and the symptoms that appear.
 They grow rapidly, causing a person to experience fear.
 Reception certain drugs quickly removes all signs of the disease, leaving no trace of it.

 What indicates bronchospasm:

-• expiratory shortness of breath - during it a person cannot make a full exhalation, while inhalation is carried out almost unhindered;
+• expiratory shortness of breath - during it a person cannot fully exhale, while inhalation is carried out almost unhindered;

 • cough - accompanied by poorly separated sputum or occurs without it;

-• forced position of the body - the victim finds relief only while sitting, in a horizontal position, the symptoms increase;
+• forced position of the body - the victim finds relief only while sitting, in a horizontal position the symptoms intensify;

-• minor signs - headache, increased heart rate, pallor or cyanosis skin, swelling of the veins in the neck.
+• secondary signs - headache, increased heart rate, pallor or cyanosis skin, swelling of the veins in the neck.

-The treatment of broncho-obstructive syndrome should be carried out by a pulmonologist after examining the patient and conducting all necessary analyzes.
-Otherwise, taking inappropriate drugs can cause an increase in spasm.
+Treatment of broncho-obstructive syndrome should be carried out by a pulmonologist after examining the patient and carrying out all necessary tests.
+Otherwise, taking inappropriate medications can cause increased spasm.

 Diagnostics

-A competent specialist can make a diagnosis already at the stage of anamnesis, examination and auscultation.
-Expiratory dyspnea almost always indicates bronchial obstruction.
-If there are several suggestive factors in the patient's life, the pulmonologist can almost be sure of his assumptions.
+A competent specialist can make a diagnosis already at the stage of collecting anamnesis, examination and auscultation.
+Expiratory shortness of breath almost always indicates bronchial obstruction.
+If there are several predictive factors in the patient's life, the pulmonologist can be almost confident in his assumptions.

-However, to confirm the diagnosis and conduct differential diagnosis studies are carried out using x-rays, as well as the function external respiration(FVD).
-This helps eliminate more serious illness lung system.
+However, to confirm the diagnosis and carry out differential diagnosis X-ray studies are carried out, as well as the function external respiration(FVD).
+This helps eliminate more serious illnesses pulmonary system.

 If the spasm is caused allergic reaction, a blood test will indicate a significant increase in eosinophils.
-After all necessary examinations the specialist makes the final decision.
+After all necessary examinations the specialist makes a final conclusion.

 Treatment

-Treatment of bronchial obstruction syndrome involves the removal of spasm to facilitate breathing.
-Some drugs will have to be taken in a course.
-As a rule, it does not exceed 2 weeks.
+Treatment of bronchial obstruction syndrome involves relieving spasms to make breathing easier..
+Some medications will have to be taken in a course.
+As a rule, it does not last more than 2 weeks.
 Then maintenance therapy is prescribed, which consists of preventive measures.

-All predisposing factors are excluded from a person’s life, respiratory gymnastics is prescribed.
-The victim must comply with all clinical guidelines otherwise episodes of choking will be repeated on a regular basis.
+All predisposing factors are excluded from a person’s life, and breathing exercises are prescribed.
+The victim must comply with all clinical guidelines, otherwise episodes of suffocation will be repeated on a regular basis.

 First aid

-When a person begins to choke nearby, anyone will be perplexed and begin to experience horror.
-However, at this moment, the victim can and should be helped.
-And to do something supernatural for this is not required.
+When a person nearby begins to choke, anyone will become bewildered and begin to experience horror.
+However, at this moment the victim can and should be helped.
+Moreover, you don’t need to do anything supernatural for this.

 How to help a patient with bronchial obstruction:

-1. A window should be opened in the room.
-Remove suffocating elements of clothing, unbutton the top buttons.
+1. A window should be opened indoors.
+Remove suffocating clothing items and unfasten the top buttons.

 2. The victim should not be placed in horizontal position .
-It is better to put pillows under his back and seat him in them, preferably near the window.
+It is better to put pillows under his back and sit him in them, preferably near a window.

-3. If an allergy caused an attack, you should eliminate its source and drink an antihistamine, which the allergist prescribed in advance.
+3. If the attack was caused by an allergy, you should eliminate its source and take an antihistamine, which was prescribed in advance by an allergist.

-4. You can take the medicine by inhalation if it was advised by a pulmonologist.
+4. You can take the medicine by inhalation if it is recommended by a pulmonologist.

-A patient who has a bronchospasm needs to calm down, as nervous tension can exacerbate symptoms.
+A patient who has had a bronchospasm needs to calm down, because nervous tension may intensify symptoms.

-If, after all the manipulations performed, there is no improvement or a foreign body in the bronchi has become the cause of the obstruction, it is necessary to call for medical help.
+If after all the manipulations done there is no improvement or the cause of the obstruction is a foreign body in the bronchi, it is necessary to call for medical help.

 Bronchial hyperactivity syndrome in young children is not as rare a disease as it might seem at first glance.
 Its appearance is influenced by many various reasons.
-Most of them appear due to the wrong behavior of parents or their ignorance.
+Most of them appear due to parental misbehavior or ignorance.

 Possible causes of broncho-obstructive syndrome in children: